 The Western U.S. often leads in educational innovation, with states like California and Washington frequently updating their grading systems to reflect new educational philosophies.

-California: California schools typically use a 4.0 GPA system, but many districts are now incorporating narrative evaluations alongside traditional grades, especially in middle and high schools.
+California schools primarily use the 4.0 GPA system but are moving towards narrative evaluations alongside traditional grades.

 State | GPA System | Innovative Practices | 2024 Updates |